hheisig51/Engineering_4_Notebook/README.md

 ### Countdown Reflection

 My biggest challenge was figuring out the loop.
-I first tried making two `while.True()` loops, which didn't work.
-Then, I tried using `if` and `else` inside of a `while.True()`, which works, albeit clunk-ily.
+I first tried making two `while.True()` loops, which didn’t work.
+Then, I tried using `if` and `else` inside a `while.True()`, which works, albeit clunky.
 Finally, I got to using a `for` loop, which makes much more sense in this use-case.

 ## Lights (Launch Pad #2)